Listening to Music

 The rate at which this evolution has happened has been absurdly exponential.
-For 10 billions years, gravity connected, destroyed and reconnected huge swathes of matter into vast systems of solar systems, galaxies and super-clusters.
+For 10 billion years, gravity connected, destroyed and reconnected huge swathes of matter into vast systems of solar systems, galaxies and super-clusters.
 Billions of suns were created and destroyed.

 And then Earth appeared.
-The mystery of life arose and for about 3 billions years, simple, microscopic organisms was all there was.
+The mystery of life arose and for about 3 billion years, simple, microscopic organisms was all there was.
 Through an absurdly unlikely stream of events, 500 million years ago, life bloomed.

 Since then complexity has increased at an insane rate.
-We can understand the workings of Space and the laws of physics pretty well, which is largely what governed the first 10 billions years of experience for the cosmos, but when it comes to understanding the complexities of an entire conscious animal’s being, there are too many layer of richness and too many connections and interactions for us to be able to boil it down to simple laws.
+We can understand the workings of Space and the laws of physics pretty well, which is largely what governed the first 10 billion years of experience for the cosmos, but when it comes to understanding the complexities of an entire conscious animal’s being, there are too many layer of richness and too many connections and interactions for us to be able to boil it down to simple laws.

 Things we do understand, like digestion or blood-flow all exist within an infinite web of relationships with things like nutrients, diet-preferences, gut bacteria, psyches, emotional states, oxygen levels and an endless list of subtle interactions that continually feed each other and never stop.
 It is impossible to understand fully.